Abhisheklearn12/Multi_threaded_reverse_proxy_C/README.md

 ## Introduction

 This repository contains the source code for a **Multithreaded Reverse Proxy Server** built in C. The server acts as an intermediary for requests from clients seeking resources from backend servers.
-It efficiently handles multiple client requests simultaneously using multithreading, ensuring high performance and scalability.
+It is just a basic verson, but we can make it much more advanced.

 ## Features